microsoft/Application-Insights-Workbooks/Documentation/Contributing.md

     }
     ```
     **Note that the second item in the galleries array, it has a "categoryKey".
 It should be match with a "key" in a virtual category.**

+## How to test and import your template
+While creating your template, you can use the advanced editor to import your template, by following this [importing guide](./Templates/ImportingTemplates.md)

 ## now that you have your workbook and settings files...